 Facing Shoplifting Charges in Florida?

-Get an attorney on your side who knows how to fight back
+Get a Lakeland attorney on your side who knows how to fight back

 Shoplifting is one of the most common crimes in the United States.
 Motivations for shoplifting can vary widely.
 Some shoplift as an act of youthful rebellion, while others are compelled by kleptomania.
 Some steal as a career.
 Others steal out of sheer desperation.